LavaMoat/snow/README.md

 ## Contribute

-This project is an important POC aspiring to standardize how windows should be hermetically hooked, however it is not yet production ready:
+This project is an important POC aspiring to standardize how windows should be hermetically handled, however it is not yet production ready.

+`snow` eventually is a shim that comes to both demonstrate and utilize the API we wish to see builtin to browsers in the future.
+Until `snow` becomes a platform builtin API, we have to attempt to overcome several challenges that are significantly harder to do so in pure javascript:

 ### Support